 Flash US AMS Report

-AMS (Adjusted Money Supply) is a critical variable in the monetary framework developed and deployed by AAS Economics.
+AMS is a critical variable in the money, credit and liquidity framework developed and deployed by AAS Economics.

-AMS is a proprietary reformulation of basic monetary data that facilitates the modelling of economic variables and asset prices in a large range of countries.
+AMS is a proprietary reformulation of basic banking data that facilitates the modelling of economic variables and asset prices in a large range of countries.